 To begin with: Coronavirus definitely won’t be anywhere close to as bad as the Spanish Flu.
 The Spanish Flu pandemic that spread around the world in 1918 and 1919 killed between ten and twenty percent of the people who got it.
 The Wuhan Coronavirus kills about two percent.
 Also, unlike the Spanish Flu (but like most infectious diseases) Coronavirus mainly kills old people – right now, the median age of victims appears to be 75.
 So while it has the potential to be the worst disease outbreak of my lifetime, it won’t come anywhere close to disrupting the course of global civilization.

-To begin with: from the virus’ point of view, killing the patient is not the ideal outcome.
+From the virus’ point of view, killing the patient is not the ideal outcome.
 Natural selection optimizes for viruses that can coexist with the population they infect.
 Mild diseases like the common cold are the norm; deadly outbreaks generally occur when a pathogen optimized to infect some animal species makes the jump to infecting human beings (for which it isn’t optimized) and starts killing them.

 Once the outbreak is in the news and everyone is talking about it, one of two things willing usually occur.
 Either: